-The recurring Zoom link for lecture is here.
+The recurring Zoom links:

 Welcome to PHYS 231A, my name is Suzanne White Brahmia <firstname.lastname@example.org> (pronouns she/her), and I will be your instructor.
 This class has laboratory and lecture components.
 In the lecture component we will learn about the concepts of measurement, and the other quantities associated with thinking about and reporting measured quantities.
 In the laboratory component you get to design four experiments and put what you have learned in lecture into practice by writing experimental reports capable of convincing a colleague about the validity of your conclusions, which is a key part of the scientific method.